bard/emacs-run-command/README.md

 And customize `run-command-config` to include `run-command-local`.

-Run `M-x run-command` and the command list will include `serve-http-dir`.

 ### Readable name

-To display a more descriptive command name, use `:display`:
+Use `:display` to provide a more descriptive command name.
+For example:

 ```emacs-lisp
 (defun run-command-local ()